 Can you swing kettlebells during pregnancy?
 (This contains some real gems for postpartum too)

 Take a deep dive into HOW to perform the Connection Breath and use it to feel stronger in your postpartum exercise.
 Download my free guide The No B.S.
-Guide to Breathing for a STRONG Pregnancy and Postpartum.
+Guide to a Stronger, Drier Pregnancy and Postpartum.

 My mission is to make sure that having a baby is not a reason why you can’t do all the things.